Common Workflow Language (CWL) Command Line Tool Description, v1.2 §

 • very_big_and_very_floats: Confirm that very big and very small numbers are represented on the command line using decimals, not scientific notation.

-1.2.4.2 MultipleInputFeatureRequirement §
+1.2.4.2 MultipleInputFeatureRequirement tests §

 • multiple-input-feature-requirement: MultipleInputFeatureRequirement on workflow outputs.

-1.2.4.3 InitialWorkDirRequirement §
+1.2.4.3 InitialWorkDirRequirement tests §

 • iwd-subdir: Test emitting a subdirectory from the initial working directory.